chris-jeune/Decoder-ARINC-429/README.md

 ## Overview

-The ARINC 429 Decoder is a program designed to decode airplane information.
+The ARINC 429 Decoder is a program designed to decode airplane information (French) .
 The data is encoded using BCD and BNR.
 This project aims to decode the transmitted data and extract relevant information for analysis and monitoring purposes.

 This project is written in C++.